by Alistair Hall

 The author's claim to prove the existence of Arthur is a bold one indeed, and his forensic research, as he calls it, suggests that the received history of the 5th century is incorrectly dated by as much as a generation since these events occurred in the North and followed the Roman evacuation.
 The majority of historians date the Battle of Mount Badon, accepted as a real event recorded by Gildas and Bede, to within ten years either side of 500 AD.
 In this book Hall moves the date of Badon back by a generation to fit his revised chronology.

-He also tampers with the accepted geography to relocate the landing of Hengist and Horsa in Kent 250 miles north to the Humber instead, associating Vortimer’s last battle with Arthur’s first even though they are recorded as separate events in the Historia Brittonum.
-The eleven battles of the Historia Brittonum, the Arthurian campaign, immediately follow occurring mainly, Hall argues, in Lincolnshire and Nottinghamshire culminating in the battle of Mount Badon at Bardon Hill in c.469.
+He also tampers with the accepted geography to relocate the traditional landing site of Hengist and Horsa from Kent to 250 miles further north to the Humber, associating Vortimer’s last battle with Arthur’s first even though they are recorded as separate events in the Historia Brittonum.
+The other eleven battles of the Historia Brittonum, the Arthurian campaign, immediately follow occurring mainly, Hall argues, in Lincolnshire and Nottinghamshire culminating in the battle of Mount Badon at Bardon Hill in c.469.

 Rising up from the Vale of the Trent, Bardon Hill dominates a region known as Charnwood Forest and the M1 road passes close by its summit, at 912 feet, the highest point on this motorway.
 Hall admits he was attracted to this hill as the site of Arthur's greatest battle simply because of the similarity of its name to Mount Badon.
 Sadly the heart of this hill has been ripped out and forms a massive quarry, the high quality granite used for many miles of road building.
 Yet, there is no more than a late legend to link Bardon Hill with the site of Arthur’s greatest victory.